How Shift Equivariance Impacts Metric Learning for Instance Segmentation: Introduction

 Concerning practical issues, biomedical applications often deal with large 3d input images and thus apply CNNs for instance segmentation in a tile-and-stitch manner to cope with GPU memory constraints.
 Here, issues with discontinuities in predictions at output tile boundaries, which lead to false splits of objects, have been reported~\cite{lee2019learning,reina2020systematic}.
 However, again, a formal analysis of the causes is lacking to date.
-We show that the potential for discontinuities to arise is intricately tied to the shift equivariance properties of the employed CNNs.
-Our theoretical analysis entails simple rules for designing CNNs that are necessary to avoid discontinuities when predictions are obtained in a tile-and-stitch manner.
+To this end, we show that the potential for discontinuities to arise is intricately tied to the shift equivariance properties of the employed CNNs.
+We focus on metric learning with discriminative loss as a showcase~\cite{de2017semantic}, because it facilitates theoretical insights via cleanly visible effects: Training for constant embeddings within individual instances conveniently entails that discontinuities in predictions manifest as jumps.
+Our respective theoretical analysis entails simple rules for designing CNNs that are necessary to avoid discontinuities when predictions are obtained in a tile-and-stitch manner.